 - Provide a meaningful and rewarding experience for volunteers and the people they serve.

 Note: High school students must participate in the program accompanied by a parent or a legal guardian assigned by a parent.
-College students 18 years or older do not need supervision.
+Anyone over 18 years or older does not need supervision.

 All volunteers will work at the Gekkos School or Blue Dot hub; we are not able to arrange a custom volunteer experience for parents.
 The reason for including parents together with students is to foster a sense of family bonding through service and cross-cultural interactions.
 The parents will not be asked to be group leaders or chaperones, as there will be staff on site both from the Greek America Foundation and Iliaktida.